We had some excitement yesterday.

 I heard a blood-curdling scream from Badger, so I ran into the living room.

-Raven said he had accidentally shot her in the eye with the airsoft gun.
+Raven said he had accidentally shot her in the eye.

 Scared me to death.